netgen/ezplatformsearch/README.md

 #### Run the cronjobs
 This extension ships with a cronjob to index subtrees of content that have had their visibility updated.
-The cron needs to be executed using the `ezpublish:legacy:script` runner..
+The cron needs to be executed using the `ezpublish:legacy:script` runner.

 ```ini
 php ezpublish/console ezpublish:legacy:script runcronjobs.php ezplatformindexsubtree